Online gambling: Horse racing betting

 Horse racing betting comprises a significant percentage of online gambling wagers and all major Internet bookmakers, betting exchanges, and sports books offer a wide variety of horse racing betting markets.

 Horse wagering using online methods across state lines is legal in several states in the United States.
 In 2006, the NTRA and various religious organizations lobbied in support of an act in Congress meant to limit online gambling.
 Some critics of the bill argued that the exemption of horse racing wagering was an unfair loophole.
 In response, the NTRA responded that the exemption was "a recognition of existing federal law", not a new development.
 Interstate wagering on horse racing was first made legal under the Interstate Horseracing Act written in 1978.
 The bill was rewritten in the early 2000s to include the Internet in closed-circuit websites, including simulcast racing, as compared to simply phones or other forms of communication.

 Mobile gambling

 Mobile gambling refers to playing games of chance or skill for money by using a remote device such as a tablet computer, smartphone or a mobile phone with a wireless Internet connection.

 Advance-deposit wagering

-Advance-deposit wagering (ADW) is a form of gambling on the outcome of horse races in which the bettor must fund his or her account before being allowed to place bets.
+Advance-deposit wagering (ADW) is a form of gambling on the outcome of horse races in which the bettor must fund their account before being allowed to place bets.
 ADW is often conducted online or by phone.
 In contrast to ADW, credit shops allow wagers without advance funding; accounts are settled at month-end.
 Racetrack owners, horse trainers and state governments sometimes receive a share of ADW revenues.